top of page

 We go to great lengths to keep our herd healthy and free of disease.
 When possible, we choose to use natural and herbal methods to support our goat's health and as parasite prevention.
 However, there are some instances where conventional care practices are required, and we will not compromise the health of our animals in the name of being "natural" or "organic."

-Our herd is tested for CAE annually and periodically tested for Johnes.
+Our herd is tested for CAE annually and periodically fecal tested for Johnes.
 We can blood test for CL at buyer's request, but do not test for CL routinely because the test is inaccurate and our herd has never presented with abscesses of any kind.
-All of our goats have always tested negative for these diseases and have never exhibited symptoms associated with those diseases.
+All of our goats have always tested negative for these diseases and have never exhibited symptoms associated with these diseases.

 We cannot guarantee and cannot be held responsible for the health of any animal once it leaves our farm.
-If your goat becomes ill, please contact me and seek veterinary care.
+If your goat becomes ill, please and seek veterinary care.
 I will try to offer care advice to the best of my ability, but I am not a veterinarian and cannot diagnose or treat your animal.

 bottom of page